PandoraJewelry/CodingStandards/README.md

 * [Single responsibility](#solid) - a method/function should only do one thing
 * Max # of arguments to method (dependency injection?)

-## Return empty string or collection from a function instead of null
+## Return null from a function only when appropriate.empty string or collection from a function instead of null
-* Eliminates the need for null checks
+* Null means unknown.
-* Prevents null reference errors
+* Prevents null reference errors.
+* An empty collection is preferred over a null so that the collection can be iterated over immediately without a null check.

 ## Miscellaneous
 * Avoid using **this** in code unless it's necessary